AaronRedepenning/xbee-dashboard/README.md

 # xbee-dasboard — A Dashboard for the Team 6 Senior Design Project

 This project is an application for a senior design project at the University of St. Thomas, for the company Design Ready Controls.
-The application is for a Project Downselect demo that displays information gathered from a Xbee wireless sensor network.
+The application is for a Project Down-select demo that displays information gathered from a Xbee wireless sensor network.

 This project uses [AngularJS](http://angularjs.org/) as it web framework.
 Other web technologies used